rgvlee/LazyCache.Testing/README.md

 The survey says, yes the async methods are supported.
 You're welcome.

 # NSubstitute
-I'm not going to go deep into the NSubstitute as, well, the interface is the same except for one thing.
+I'm not going to go deep into NSubstitute usage as, well, it is the same except for one thing.
 For Moq, the MockFactory.CreateCachingServiceMock() method returns a Mock\<T> containing the mocked object (Mock\<T>.Object).
 For NSubstitute you don't need to do that.

 ## Basic usage
 - Get a mocked lazy cache